ajascha/sc-api/README.md

 This helps other users find it more easily and see that it has been already useful for others.

 ### Join our Slack channel
+To come

 ## Support

 ### Documentation
+To come

 ### Slack/Disqus channel
+To come

+## License
+To come